obiwac/obiwac.github.io/static/public/blog/fprint.md

 This is a bit annoying and tricky to do.

-On Linux, this is done using `fwupd`, but this has not yet been fully ported to FreeBSD, though work seems to be well underway (see [D29332](https://reviews.freebsd.org/D29332)).
+On Linux, this is done using `fwupd`, but this has not yet been fully ported to FreeBSD (though work seems to be well underway, see [D29332](https://reviews.freebsd.org/D29332)).

-In the meantime, you can just use a Linux live ISO, but do make sure `fwupd` is up to date as support for the AMD Framework's fingerprint scanner was only added in newer versions (see [fwupd#3637](https://github.com/fwupd/fwupd/discussions/3637)).
+In the meantime, you can just use a Linux live ISO.
+Do make sure `fwupd` is up to date though as support for the AMD Framework's fingerprint scanner was only added in newer versions (see [fwupd#3637](https://github.com/fwupd/fwupd/discussions/3637)).
 Then, you can just follow the instructions at [Updating Fingerprint Reader Firmware on Linux for all Framework Laptops | Framework](https://knowledgebase.frame.work/en_us/updating-fingerprint-reader-firmware-on-linux-for-13th-gen-and-amd-ryzen-7040-series-laptops-HJrvxv_za).

-If it says something about a transfer timing out, that's alright, it's apparently still transferring in the background.
+If it says something about a transfer timing out, that's alright, it's still transferring in the background.
 Just wait a couple minutes and then reboot, and it should all work fine.

 ## Installing `fprintd`

 As mentioned earlier, you need to build and install `fprintd`.
-It's a similar story to `libfprint`: the `securiry/fprintd` port is outdated on FreeBSD, so you need to build it yourself.
+It's a similar story to `libfprint`: the `security/fprintd` port is outdated on FreeBSD, so you need to build it yourself.
 It's also a Meson project, so the process is pretty simple, you just need to pass `-Dlibsystemd=basu` to the setup command as FreeBSD doesn't have systemd:

 ```sh